AIML-IfI/uccs-facerec-challenge/README.md

 The detailed explanations for each script are provided within their corresponding sections below.

 ### Face Detection
-The first script is a face detection script, which will detect the faces in the validation (and test) set and write the results into a file.
+The first script is a face detection script, which will detect the faces in the validation (and test) set and write the results (detection scores, bounding boxes and landmarks) into a file.
+The bounding boxes consist of four components—left, top, width, and height—while the detection scores fall within the range of 0 to 1.
+Facial landmarks include (x,y) coordinates for the right eye, left eye, nose, right mouth, left mouth, respectively.

 The baseline detector uses the PyTorch implementation of the [MTCNN](https://pypi.org/project/facenet-pytorch/) face detection module, where we had to lower the detection thresholds in order to detect most of the faces in the images, but this leads to many background detections.

 You can easily call the face detector baseline script after successful installation using: